Sao Paulo corridor into the US

 Mexico City corridor

 The peer Latin American corridor.
 Mexican industrials, USMCA-nearshoring beneficiaries, and family-controlled groups entering US procurement.
-The closest register comparison for Sao Paulo principals routing US entry through a Latin American framing.
+The closest register comparison for Sao Paulo owners routing US entry through a Latin American framing.

 See Mexico City corridor →